 Drew gratefully recognizes the loyalty and commitment of alumni, parents, faculty, staff and friends of the University through the following donor recognition societies.
-Each year the University publishes the Honor Roll of Donors report to celebrate the contributions of the community to Drew’s educational mission.

 On average, more than 40% of donors to Drew University are members of at least one donor recognition society—some donors are part of all three!